Long read

 What’s affecting seagrass health?

-It’s estimated that the world has been losing around 110 km² of its seagrass meadows annually since 1980, with indications that the loss rate is accelerating.
+Since 1980, the world has been losing about 110 square kilometres of seagrass meadows every year.
+It seems like the rate of loss is getting faster.
 Numerous factors contribute to this decline, including destructive bottom trawling, pollution, sedimentation, nutrient enrichment, and climate change.
 Understanding the reasons behind the deterioration of these critical ecosystems and their health is essential to realistically hope for their restoration and thriving preservation.

 Image showing healthy and unhealthy seagrass.
 Photo credit: PlanBlue